cloudspaceacademy/cloudspace-workshop/docs/java-web-app-deployment.md

 ![alt diagram](assets/images/java-web-app-deployment/image25.png)

 * Now, we need to configure SonarQube settings, Goto `Manage Jenkins` > `Configure System` .
 There will be a section SonarQube servers, we need to update the details in this section.
-Click on `Add SonarQube`, Enter the name as `sonarserver, Server URL is `http://IP:PORT`, select `Server authentication` token as `sonar-token`.
+Click on `Add SonarQube`, Enter the name as `sonarserver`, Server URL is `http://IP:PORT`, select `Server authentication` token as `sonar-token`.
 Also enable `Environment variables`.